najmulhussainnj/Processor-/verification/tests/directed/benchmarks/README.md

 Requirements
 ------------------------------------------------------

-This projects assumes you have installd the latest version of riscv64-unknown-elf-\* tool chain with RV64IMAFD support.
+This projects assumes you have installed the latest version of riscv64-unknown-elf-\* tool chain with RV64IMAFD support.
 Please refer to the riscv-gnu-toolchain repo (https://github.com/riscv/riscv-gnu-toolchain) for further details on installation